soudev/knowledge.mine/stuff/nodejs.md

 * [[GitHub] ConradIrwin / unicode-dragon](https://github.com/ConradIrwin/unicode-dragon) - eats invalid unicode for breakfast

+* [[GitHub] parshap / node-sanitize-filename](https://github.com/parshap/node-sanitize-filename) - Sanitize string for use as filename

 --

 * [[GitHub] jtrussell / bedecked](https://github.com/jtrussell/bedecked) - Turn markdown files into html presentations you can share with dropbox (or S3, or...)